Illinois Compiled Statutes

 control available for use as a polling place shall (i) ensure the portion of

-the building to be used as the polling place is accessible to handicapped
+the building to be used as the polling place is accessible to voters with disabilities

 and elderly voters and (ii) allow the election authority to administer the election as authorized under this Code.

-(d) If a qualified elector's precinct polling place is a school and the elector will be unable to enter that polling place without violating Section 11-9.3 of the Criminal Code of 2012 because the elector is a child sex offender as defined in Section 11-9.3 of the Criminal Code of 2012, that elector may vote by absentee ballot in accordance with Article 19 of this Code or may vote early in accordance with Article 19A of this Code.
+(d) If a qualified elector's precinct polling place is a school and the elector will be unable to enter that polling place without violating Section 11-9.3 of the Criminal Code of 2012 because the elector is a child sex offender as defined in Section 11-9.3 of the Criminal Code of 2012, that elector may vote by a vote by mail ballot in accordance with Article 19 of this Code or may vote early in accordance with Article 19A of this Code.

 10 ILCS 5/11-4.2